03 Using R syntax

 4.1 Introduction

-The text embedding model is the interface to R in
+The text embedding model is used to transform raw texts into

-aifeducation.
-In order to create a new model, you need a base
+numerical representations.
+In order to create a new model, you need a

-model that provides the ability to understand natural language.
-A text
+base model that provides the ability to understand natural language.
+A

 TextEmbeddingModel